kushaldelhiwala/CSE-320-HW-4/README.md

 The purpose of this part is to emulate the movements of people in 5 art museums in Stony Brook.
 When executed, the program opens a shell that lets a user emulate this.

 Proceed to the root directory (i.e. kdelhiwala@kushal:~/cse320/hw4-kdelhiwala).
 Once in the root directory, please type "make museum_overseer".
 This will compile the code.
 To run it, please type "./hw4_museum".
 Click enter.
 This will prompt the shell.
 Once you are in the shell, please type any of the valid commands (in, out, info, start, exit) to test as you please.

+Additional Notes:

+Please note that in my program (part 3 and part 4), I have chosen to keep the threads alive after creating them (I don't join them right away).
+Once they are "fired" or "kicked out" depending on the program, I close the threads.
+Another note is I just have one Makefile for all three parts; hence I ask you to be in the root directory whilst making the program.